saic-oss/cloudscend-foresight-docs/README.md

 # CloudScend Foresight by SAIC

+## Simple change by Brad to see if pipeline works

 CloudScend Foresight Documentation site powered by Docusaurus and published to GitHub Pages.
 Contains a User Guide, Installation Guide, and an Operations Guide for using CloudScend Foresight.

 See the [webapp](./webapp) directory for the Docusaurus code